-In-Text PowerPoint Citations
+APA In-Text Citations for PowerPoint

 APA follows the author-date referencing style, both in-text and in the references list.

 Formatting Your APA Reference Slide

+Formatting your references slide is similar to formatting APA references in a paper.
 However, as you have less space available, you should single space the entries.
-Do not use the hanging indent.
+Also, do not use the hanging indent.

 Alphabetize in the same manner – by author’s last name, initial or by the title of the work, if there is no author.